UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Singularity-Examples/Creating-Your-Own-Tensorflow/README.md

 To find the Cuda you need for your image, see [Tensorflow's documentation on version compatabilities](https://www.tensorflow.org/install/source#tested_build_configurations).
 In this case, because we want to install Tensorflow 2.0.0, we will need to use Cuda 10.0.

-To build an image using Cuda 10.0, we will go to [Nvidia's Dockerhub repository](https://hub.docker.com/r/nvidia/cuda), go to the Tags tab, and search 10.0:
+To build an image using Cuda 10.0, we will go to [Nvidia's Docker Hub repository](https://hub.docker.com/r/nvidia/cuda), go to the Tags tab, and search 10.0:

 <img src="dockerhub-tags.png" alt="dockerhub-tags" width="800"/>